Download

 Gold plays several key roles within a portfolio:

-- Inflation Hedge: Gold often retains value when currencies weaken or inflation rises.
+- Inflation hedge: Gold often retains value when currencies weaken or inflation rises.

-- Risk Diversification: Its low correlation with equities and bonds helps reduce portfolio volatility.
+- Risk diversification: Its low correlation with equities and bonds helps reduce portfolio volatility.

-- Crisis Hedge: During geopolitical or financial turmoil, gold tends to serve as a safe haven.
+- Crisis hedge: During geopolitical or financial turmoil, gold tends to serve as a safe haven.

 However, gold does not guarantee consistent returns, and allocation levels should align with each investor’s risk tolerance, time horizon, and market outlook.|